 They will embrace the style and wear the things because they co-created their style instead of someone telling them what to do, what to wear, what not to do.

 When your teams have the skills to style themselves well, they will show up confidently instead of hiding because they are self-conscious about what they’re wearing.

 They’ll confidently step forward and show up – literally and metaphorically.

 When they show up dressed for work, they will actually be in a mindset to work.
 Be more creative, be more focused, be more productive – all because of what they’re wearing.
-And let’s not forget, they’ll be happier because they know they look good, they feel good which translates to inner confidence.
+When people know they look good, they feel good which translates to inner confidence.
 This confidence radiates in all areas of their lives and of course they bring it to work each day.

-Don’t succumb to the myth that style can’t be taught.
+Don’t succumb to the myth that style doesn’t matter.
 You’re holding your people back.

 Contact me to provide impactful professional development that will provide immediate benefit for your teams.